 First things first, you need a few items to get started.
 Here is what I used:

-1. MATERIALS - Click on each item for link of where to buy it.
+1. MATERIALS - Click HERE for a link to buy any of these.

 Thread wax.
 This is only if you have a hard time threading your needle.
 With this wax, you rub the end of your thread through the wax, and it makes the ends not fray so it is easier to thread your needle.

 When you finish your quilt top, spray baste the batting and the backing together.
 I love this tutorial from Cluck Cluck Sew on spray basting.
 Here is the link to it: SPRAY BASTING TUTORIAL

 TIP: After spray basting, iron the quilt and backing.
 This really helps hold everything together.
 In fact, I didn't need to use an embroidery hoop at all during my hand quilting process.
 I didn't know that was unique until a few people who watched my Instagram video tutorial commented that they always need to use one.
 They wondered how I got my quilt to stay so flat and smooth.
 So - pretty cool!

 Photo from Cluck Cluck Sew's blog.
 Link Here.

 At this point, decide where you want to do the hand quilting.
 That's when you take the template from the book, "The Geometry of Hand-Sewing" (see the link for Stencil above), and using a friction pen or mechanical pencil, make little marks on your quilt for your needle to follow.
 I used the words on the stencil as a guide to keep my markings straight-ish.

 Thread your needle, tying one knot at the end of the thread, and starting at the bottom of your quilt, pull the needle and thread through to the quilt top.
 Follow along your stenciled path until your thread runs out, or until your path ends.
 Take out the needle, tie a little knot at the end of the thread on the back of the quilt, so that it's right up against the quilt, and you've finished your first row!